1969 German Grand Prix: Report

-Gerhard Mitter was killed during a practice session for this race at Schwedenkreuz.
-He was practicing for BMW's 269 F2 project.
-As a suspension or steering failure was suspected, the BMW team with Hubert Hahne and Dieter Quester withdrew from the race, as did Mitter's teammate at Porsche, Hans Herrmann.
+Ferrari withdrew to focus on the upcoming Italian GP.
+Practising in a BMW 269 F2, Gerhard Mitter was killed at Schwedenkreuz.
+As a suspension or steering failure was suspected, the BMW team with Hubert Hahne and Dieter Quester withdrew from the race, as did Mitter's teammate as Porsche factory sportscar driver, Hans Herrmann, who had entered on one of the Lotus 59 of Roy Winkelmann Racing.
+Udo Schütz, who often shared cars with Mitter for Porsche, retired from racing.

 Mario Andretti drove the 4WD Lotus 63 for very few laps in practice.
 The heavy fuel load for the race made the car ground out in lap 1 after a jump at Wippermann, causing a crash that also took out Vic Elford, whose car flipped upside down and landed in the trees.
-Elford broke his arm in 3 places.
+Elford broke his arm in 3 places, thus Porsche had lost four factory drivers for the upcoming 1000km Zeltweg.
+On the other hand, Jo Siffert, Kurt Ahrens and Richard Attwood participated in the Grand Prix and drove privately entered Porsche 917 at Zeltweg, with Siffert/Ahrens winning.

-In the race, Jacky Ickx had a very poor start which dropped him down to 9th, but he eventually passed the entire field over 3 laps, and he and Jackie Stewart battled for 4 laps until Ickx passed Stewart at the first corner, the Südkehre.
+In the race, Jacky Ickx had a very poor start which dropped him down to 9th, but he eventually passed the entire field over 3 laps, and he and Jackie Stewart battled for 4 laps until Ickx passed Stewart under braking for the first corner, the Südkehre.
 Stewart held on but then gearbox problems began to slow him and he dropped away, leaving Ickx in a dominant position.
 Piers Courage had an accident at Breidscheid when he slipped on some oil and crashed into a ditch next to the Adenauer bridge.
 Luckily, he was unhurt.

-This was the last Formula One race at the Nürburgring before it was rebuilt and fitted with Armco barriers for the 1971 race.
+Only four F1 cars finished, ahead of several F2.
+Two F1 received points despite being out.

+This was the last Formula One race at the original bumpy Green Hell Nürburgring lined with hedges.
+In 1970, Bruce McLaren and Piers Courage died in June.
+GP drivers, who in 1969 had boycotted Spa but raced there in 1970 after armco were installed, demanded similar upgrades at the Nürburgring, which as combined Nordschleife and Südschleife was more than twice as long as the old Circuit de Spa-Francorchamps.
+German organizers were either not able or not willing to match the demands, thus drivers boycotted and the 1970 German Grand Prix moved for the first time to the Hockenheimring, where a modern stadium section had been built in 1965.
+Later in 1970 and in early 1971, the Nordschleife of the Nürburgring was rebuilt and fitted with Armco barriers.
+Some of the bumps were ironed out, like the one at Brünnchen.
+F1 signed a three year contract starting with the 1971 race, and later another three year contract that expired after 1976.